 At the time of King Hezekiah, Lachish was the second-most important fortress in the kingdom of Judah after its capital Jerusalem.
-Lachish is one of the most interesting historic sites in Israel in that archeology, the Bible, and Assyrian propaganda can be brought together to relate a dramatic story.
-It is also possible to amplify and compare the biblical account of Hezekiah’s rebellion against the Assyrians by means of these Assyrian reliefs and texts.
+Lachish is one of the most interesting historic sites in Israel to visit in that archeology, the Bible, and Assyrian propaganda can be brought together as a dramatic story.
+One can also compare the biblical account of Hezekiah’s rebellion with the Assyrian account and reliefs.

-The bests-selling guide for exploring in and around Jerusalem
+My widely-acclaimed, best-selling guide for discovering in and around Jerusalem

 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools"

-Close the bank of the Lachish Stream, Lachish occupies a highly important strategic position in the Shefelah, in that it overlooks the junction of the Via Maris between Egypt and Mesopotamia and a road to Hebron and the southern Judean Highlands.
-As the strongest fortified fortress in the Shefela, it occupied a critical position in the defense of Jerusalem.
+Close the bank of the Lachish Stream, the fortress of Lachish occupied an important strategic position in the Shefelah, in that it overlooked the junction of the main highway between Egypt and Mesopotamia, the Via Maris, and a road to Hebron and the southern Judean Highlands.
+As the strongest fortified fortress in the Shefela, it held a critical position in the defense of Jerusalem.

-Lachish is well-known because of its siege and capture by Sennacherib in 701 BCE after King Hezekiah attempted to break away from the sovereignty of the Assyrians.
-King Hezekiah was the 13th king of the Kingdom of Judah and reigned between approximately 715 to 686 BCE.
+Lachish was besieged and captured by Sennacherib in 701 BCE after King Hezekiah attempted to break away from the sovereignty of the Assyrians.
+King Hezekiah was the 13th king of the Kingdom of Judah and he reigned between approximately 715 to 686 BCE.
 To capture the city, Sennacherib built a stone and dirt ramp up to the level of the southern wall.

-There is not a lot to see on top of the tel, in that there are no reconstructions other than the main gate and most of ancient Lachish was either destroyed or is buried.
-However, there are many explanations and pictorial reconstructions on the tel that make up for this.
+There is not a lot to see on top of the tel, in that there are no reconstructions other than the main gate and most of ancient Lachish was either destroyed or remains buried.
+However, there are many explanations and pictorial reconstructions on the tel to compensate for this.

 Time: Allow about 1½ hours to go around the periphery of the tel.